Fastcode/VisualMesh/readme/flavour/projection.md

 ### NM Grid
 This model is here as a warning so that when you come up with this idea in the future you know it is a dead end.
-One day you will think you have a great idea how to solve the visual mesh graph problem.
+One day you will think you have a great idea on how to solve the visual mesh graph problem.
-If you took one axis, and then calculated the other axis as in the XM grid.
+If you took one axis and then calculated the other axis as in the XM grid.
 That is taking two orthogonal planes and calculating jumps from each to draw grid lines.
 What you will realise if you try it is that on the diagonals you must stretch your square grid until the lines are almost parallel.
 Once your X and Y axes are travelling in almost the same direction you end up with a useless grid.